Siegel-Lab/BioSmoother/Manual.md

 #### The Datapools subtab

 :kbd:`Filter->Datapools` allows to define the group or condition for every sample and the type of comparison and representation that should be performed among the samples.
-The :guilabel:`Primary Datapools` table allows to distribute the samples with interactome data displayed on the heatmap in groups by ticking the different pool per sample.
+The :guilabel:`Primary Datapools` table allows to distribute the samples with interactome data displayed on the heatmap in groups by assigning samples to different pools.
 The :guilabel:`Secondary Datapools` table allows to select the axis in which the secondary data panel with unidimensional data should be displayed.
 A dropdown menu allows to :guilabel:`Merge datasets` belonging to the same datapool group by several operations\: `sum, minimum, difference` and `mean`.
 A second dropdown menu :guilabel:`Compare datapools` by enables the selection of options to display the combined datapools: `sum, show first group a, show first group b, substract, difference, divide, minimum and maximum`.

 <figure align=center>
 <img src="./docs_conf/static/compare_datapools_by.png" width=75%>